Semiparametric Conditional Factor Models in Asset Pricing: Estimation Method

-The main challenge in applying standard PCA to estimating $\Gamma$ and $f_t$ is the presence of $Z_t$ in the first term on the right-hand side of \eqref{Eqn: Model: Vector}.
-In order to circumvent this problem, we first regress $Y_t$ on $Z_t$.
-Thus, we obtain
+A key challenge in applying PCA to estimate $\Gamma$ and $f_t$ is the presence of $Z_t$ in the first term on the right-hand side of \eqref{Eqn: Model: Vector}.
+To address this, we first regress $Y_t$ on $Z_t$, yielding: